EXECUTIVE LEADERSHIP TEAM

 Nicole Scott currently serves as Chief of Employee Solutions & Legal Affairs at KIPP LA Schools.
 Nicole joined the KIPP LA team in the fall of 2011 as the Director of Human Capital.
 Prior to joining KIPP, Nicole was General Counsel and SVP of Talent and Development with the Inner City Education Foundation.
 Additionally, she developed the human resources department and lead the hiring of over 500 employees for the organization within 5 years.
 Before embarking upon a career in education reform, Nicole practiced law at the Cochran Firm with the late, Johnnie L. Cochran, Jr. Her areas of practice ranged from employment, civil rights, entertainment, education and juvenile law.
 She also taught at the high school level in Oakland Unified School district while attending law school.
 Nicole graduated magna cum laude from Spelman College in Atlanta, GA and received her Juris Doctor from UC Berkeley School of Law - Boalt Hall.
 She is a member of the California Bar Association.

-D’Anza Smith-Rodriguez is the founding School Leader of KIPP Fuerza Academy.
+D’Anza Smith-Rodriguez is the School Leader at KIPP Comienza Community Prep.
 Most recently, she was an Assistant School Leader at KIPP Los Angeles College Preparatory Academy where she managed and coached the English Language Arts department and serves as the CELDT Coordinator.
 In addition to her leadership role at KIPP LA Prep, she has also served as Interim School Leader at two KIPP schools in Los Angeles.
 D’Anza received her Bachelors of Arts degree in English from UCLA, as well as her Masters in Education from UCLA’s Principal Leadership Institute.